 The compensated absences liability represents amounts for earned but unpaid vacation, unpaid compensatory time, and severance pay.
 Employees' unused sick leave that has reached 800 hours is included as a liability; individual employee's sick leave under 800 hours is not included as a liability as it does not vest.
 There are two employees that have reached 800 hours.
 Those hours have been included in compensated absences.
-The current portion of compensated absences is determined by taking the average compensated absences taken over the previous two years.
+The current portion of compensated absences is determined using the average amount used over the previous three years.